YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time Error: This usually indicates that a process was abnormally terminated and left database control structures in an inconsistent state in shared memory.

-Action: YottaDB/GT.M often fixes this error unless there is a more serious problem causing this error.
+Action: YottaDB often fixes this error unless there is a more serious problem causing this error.
 If there is a more serious problem, accompanying messages identify the cause.

 ------------------
 DBCRERR8